 Not that our role is un-important or insignificant but to know that our own responses are less than adequate and we come to a person (if at all) only after Christ comes to them.
 And that is not to say that our work with them is done either - but it does mean that when Christ calls us to others Christ above all is essential.
-In Christ the door is open and the fullness of what "loving our neighbor as ourselves" can begin to happen.
-At that point we are free and able to look inside him or her and ask, "What are you going through"?
+In Christ, the door is open and the fullness of what "loving our neighbor as ourselves" can begin to happen.
+At that point we are free and able to look inside him or her and sincerely ask, "What are you going through"?
 Our responses towards them now are more than just something we Christians are "supposed to say."
 They are not invisible!
 And now our response to them can be an acknowledgment that not only do they exist to us as a human being, but they can see within us a real concern for what they are going through.
 It is enough of a concern and enough of Christ in us to stay with them - and to be there with them while they go through whatever it is they must go through.
 They believe now that they are no longer invisible or marginalized to everyone, and they are no longer in danger of being shut out.

 Being together with someone in difficulty, suffering, or affliction at this point can cease being awkward and dreaded as we learn to come to them in Christ.
-We no longer have to panic over what seem to be endless moments of silence - or agonize in our minds over the right things to say to them.
+We no longer have to panic over what seem to be moments of endless of silence - or agonize in our minds over the right things to say to them.
 We can stop trying to diagnose their illnesses and eliminate feeling as though the health and well-being, hopes and dreams of those in need all rests upon our shoulders.
 We can actually start loving those who need our love and simply just be together with those who do not need to be alone during the time of their greatest need.
 Christ modeled this response for us as the right one to opening the door for love to come in.
 As human beings we can see that love comes to us in many ways, but God's love will come to us only in Christ.
 Using His example in response to people, hurting souls are no longer exploited for their pain.
 They are not merely seen as pitiful or unfortunate victims; but now at the very moment of attention "in Christ" they are becoming someone of personal concern to someone who personally cares.
 There are many gifts that Christ brought to earth to give to us - but this is the one gift that He asks us to give to one another.
 When we learn to love in this way we can learn to look differently at everyone.
 Here is a practical example of how we can sometimes find ourselves incorrectly looking at those in need and then how we should look them.

-If I look through you - I'm saying... no need to know you.
+If I look through you - I'm saying...
+I don't need to know you.

-If I look past you - I'm saying... you are not important enough to know.
+If I look past you - I'm saying...
+I'm too busy, I don't have time for you.

 If I look down at you - I'm saying...
-I pity you and feel sorry for you.
+I pity you and I feel sorry for you.

 If I look over you - I'm saying...
-I don't have the time to know you.
+I'm looking for someone more important to me than you.

 If I look away from you - I'm saying...
-I don't want to know you, go away.
+I see you, but I don't like what I see.